No products in the cart.

 Fueled by their advocacy whether at industry functions throughout the country, at the White House or through our RFC’s and RFI’s, NAWRB remained a leading voice for women in housing throughout the year.

-In 2015, held their 2nd Annual Conference in Long Beach, CA seeking newfound ways of connecting resources and sharing best practices across women’s platforms while bringing women’s diversity and inclusion (D&I) to the forefront of the housing continuum.
+In 2015, NAWRB held their 2nd Annual Conference in Long Beach, CA seeking newfound ways of connecting resources and sharing best practices across women’s platforms while bringing women’s diversity and inclusion (D&I) to the forefront of the housing continuum.
 From the keynote opening remarks by the SBA’s Yvonne Lee, to the directors for the Office of Minority and Women Inclusion (OMWI) at the CFPB, FDIC and FHFA, and a TRID update from the CFPB’s Laurie Maggiano, NAWRB united leaders across several government agencies with the private sector to grow and support opportunities for women in housing.

 In 2016, NAWRB released their Diversity and Inclusion Leadership Council (NDILC) comprised of executive women from all sectors of the housing continuum.
-With the mission to help increase the number of C-suite women and eliminate gender-based barriers within the workplace, the Council is conducting significant work in order to bring essential change to the American workplace.
+With the mission to help increase the number of women leadership positions and eliminate gender-based barriers within the workplace, the Council is conducting significant work in order to bring essential change to the American workplace.

 The year 2017 began with a bang as NAWRB introduced their Women’s Homeownership Initiative (WHI), committed to increasing women’s homeownership and decreasing women’s poverty levels across America.
 NAWRB’s advocacy is driven by their passion.
 They are dedicated to the success of their members and partner with government entities and housing continuum companies focused on the same goal.